Diegoberamendi/Water-reservoir-Volume/readme.md

 ```
 >**_NOTE:_**  *" Warning 1: OGR_G_Area() called against non-surface geometry type"* will be displayed
 > in the command window.
-This warning refers to open lines with 0 value as area value since
+This warning refers to open lines with 0 value area since
 > they are open, so this warning do not signify any issue that compromises the operation of the function

 The output in the command window will look like this: